SAP-samples/teched2022-IN261/exercises/ex4/README.md

 ![Pic 11](/./images/IN261-ex4-11.png)

+HINT: most likely you will receive several events at the same time from other users as well.
+These had been buffered for you in your queue.

 ## Summary

 You have now connected your queue consumer to your queue in Advanced Event Mesh and have consumed your first events